Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/Post.md

 Doing this also means that you will likely end up with tests that are scattered across different levels of the integration scale, with seemingly no clear sense of structure.
 This isn't an issue we would have had with unit testing, because there each test is coupled to a specific method or a function, so the structure usually ends up mirroring that of the code itself.

-Fortunately, this doesn't matter because organizing tests by individual classes or modules is not important in itself but is rather a side-effect of unit testing.
+Fortunately, this doesn't matter because organizing tests by individual classes or modules is not important in itself but is rather a side effect of unit testing.
 Instead, the tests should be partitioned by the actual user-facing functionality that they are meant to verify.

 Such tests are often called _functional_ because they are based on the software's functional requirements that describe what features it has and how they work.
 Functional testing is not another layer on the pyramid, but instead a completely orthogonal concept.